Solomon Taiwo

 Solomon Oladiran Taiwo (born 29 April 1985) is a Nigerian footballer who plays for Faversham Town.
 He previously played for a number of clubs at Conference South level and below before joining League Two side Dagenham & Redbridge in 2007.
-He signed for Championship team Cardiff City in 2009, though was restricted to only a few appearances and left the club in June 2012.
+He signed for Championship team Cardiff City in 2009, though he was restricted to only a few appearances and left the club in June 2012.

 Personal life

 Born in Lagos, Nigeria, Taiwo moved to London with his family when he was eighteen months old.

 Career

 Early career

 Taiwo began his career as a YTS trainee at Millwall but was unable to break into the first team and was released in the summer of 2004.
 He joined Bromley and had short spells with Maidenhead United, Fort Wayne Fever in the US, Tooting & Mitcham United, Weymouth, Chesham United, and Windsor & Eton.
 He joined Conference South side Sutton United in March 2007 after a second term with Bromley.